Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Discussion

 \section{Discussion}

-We develop MAKEUP, a novel transfer learning approach for high-dimensional regression on an underrepresented group without any labeled samples.
-MAKEUP simultaneously addresses covariate shift and model heterogeneity.
-To correct for covariate shift, our model-assisted method achieves both model-double-robustness and rate-double-robustness, making it insensitive to the misspecification or poor convergence rate of either nuisance model.
-Unlike recent literature on doubly robust estimation with high-dimensional nuisance models and low-dimensional target parameters \citep[e.g.]{tan2020model,zhou2022doubly}, our target estimator is sparse-regularized and lacks asymptotic linearity, which makes calibrating the nuisance models more challenging.
-Our key debiasing step address this issue and enables proper calibration, while the downstream sparsifying step removes error accumulated in the dense debiased estimator.
-This approach can be generalized to other important setting, such as estimating the conditional average treatment effect (CATE) with high-dimensional effect modifiers, as considered in \cite{kato2024triple} and others.

-Meanwhile, we incorporate the idea of knowledge-guided shrinkage to mitigate the disparity in data collection for the underrepresented subgroup.
-Compared to existing literature on model knowledge transfer \citep[e.g.]{li2022translasso}, we tackle a more challenging setup where the target cohort is unlabeled, and the debiased coefficient vector obtained in the previous step is used as a substitute for actual labeled samples in sparse regression and negative transfer protection.
+Unlike recent literature on doubly robust estimation with high-dimensional nuisance models and low-dimensional target parameters \citep[e.g.,][]{tan2020model,zhou2022doubly}, our target estimator is sparse-regularized and lacks asymptotic linearity, which makes calibrating the nuisance models more challenging.
+Our debiasing step (\ref{bical}) addresses this issue and enables proper calibration, while the downstream sparsifying step removes error accumulated in the dense debiased estimator.
+This approach can be generalized to other important settings, such as estimating the HTE with high-dimensional effect modifiers considered in \cite{kato2024triple} and others.
+Also, compared to existing literature in knowledge transfer \citep[e.g.,][]{li2022translasso}, we tackle a more challenging setup where {target labels are unavailable for training}, and the debiased coefficient vector obtained in the previous step is used as a substitute for actual labeled samples in sparse regression and negative transfer protection.
 This makes our method and theory in this part more technically involved.